techsailor/WebsiteOne/index.md

 >going, it also provides a narative about the background and philosophy
 >and thus looses some of the emphasis on the list of things to do.

+###What not Why

-So I thought I'd try and produce one screen with only the _"What"_ and leave the _Why_ for maybe an introductory article.
+So I thought I'd try and produce one screen with only the _"What"_ and leave the _Why_ for a different article.

-I couldn't remove the steps per-se, but managed to reduce them into only six Topic areas, and attempted to make this page generic, so that it can sit above the project specific documentation.
+I couldn't remove the steps per-se, but managed to reduce them into six Topic areas, and attempted to make this page generic, so that it can sit above the project specific documentation.

 1. Scrums